What Is DALMAC®?

 - Shuttleguy (services for 5-UP & 5-Day routes: chair; towel; and tent, mattress, etc.)

 Padre's Cycle Inn (camping, towel,

-- Michigan Cycling Charters (shuttle, tent, cooler, chair services for 5-Day route only.)
+- Michigan Cycling Charters (hotel shuttle, & campsite tent, cooler, chair services for 5-Day East route only.)

 - Creative Wellness (Sports massage therapy services at camp sites on all routes.)